libhal-google/libhal.github.io/mkdocs/trying_out.md

 In order to complete this tutorial you'll need either a

-- LPC4078 MicroMod with Sparkfun ATP board or
+- LPC4078 MicroMod with SparkFun ATP board

+or

 - or SJ2 Board

 ### Uploading Applications